geode-sdk/docs/mods/guidelines.md

  * The mod **does not have appropriate metadata**.
 All mods on the Index must have a proper name, description, icon, and tags, [including jokes](#joke-mods)
  * The mod **removes Vanilla features** for no good reason
  * The mod **installs and runs arbitary code**.
 You are not allowed to install other mods from outside the Geode index.
 There are two exceptions to this rule: mods that introduce some sort of scripting system that runs *sandboxed* arbitary code, and mods installing additional paid features as a runtime library.
 Do note that for the purposes of verification, the code for all of those paid features must be included, including the code used to load them.
+ * The mod's **codebase entirely or mostly consists of AI-generated code**.
+If it appears the programmer does not understand the code that has been generated and is trying to get vibecoded mods on the index, this will result in a rejection.
+Using AI tools to boost productivity is fine, but fully vibecoding mods will inevitably lead to instability and crashes.

 A mod found breaking any of these rules will likely be rejected, although depending on the situation, they could also still be approved.